gassraphael/AlphaPEM/README.md

 # Major updates

+- V1.2 - in progress - This version of AlphaPEM includes:
+	- the addition of the MPL to the simulated cell, in both the anode and cathode.
+To ensure good numerical stability, a transition layer between each GDL and MPL is also included.
+	- the addition of the open-source [ZSW GenStack](https://zenodo.org/records/14223364) as a calibrated fuel cell case study.
 - [V1.1](https://github.com/gassraphael/AlphaPEM/tree/11f07bd084a09cc6432f441b010d89d2a4229e4e) - 2025.08.18 - This version of AlphaPEM includes:
 	- the addition of heat transfer to the program, in cooperation with Pedro Affonso Nobrega (PERSEE, MINES PSL).
 	- an improvement of the initial variable values: the algorithm waits for a given time (approximately 2 virtual hours) to reach equilibrium, and then the experiment starts (step/pola/EIS).